ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 In the source code, it's almost certain that these macros are used.
-A very few exceptions are only the two places where creating @NODE@ in @parse.y@ and where marking @NODE@ in @gc.c@.
+A very few exceptions are only the two places where creating `NODE` in `parse.y` and where marking `NODE` in `gc.c`.

 By the way, what is the reason why such macros are used?
-For one thing, it might be because it's cumbersome to remember numbers like @u1@ that are not meaningful by just themselves.
+For one thing, it might be because it's cumbersome to remember numbers like `u1` that are not meaningful by just themselves.
 But what is more important than that is, there should be no problem if the corresponding number is changed and it's possible that it will actually be changed.
-For example, since a condition clause of @if@ does not have to be stored in @u1@, someone might want to change it to @u2@ for some reason.
-But if @u1@ is directly used, he needs to modify a lot of places all over the source codes, it is inconvenient.
+For example, since a condition clause of `if` does not have to be stored in `u1`, someone might want to change it to `u2` for some reason.
+But if `u1` is directly used, he needs to modify a lot of places all over the source codes, it is inconvenient.
-Since nodes are all declared as @NODE@, it's hard to find nodes that represent @if@.
+Since nodes are all declared as `NODE`, it's hard to find nodes that represent `if`.
 By preparing the macros to access, this kind of trouble can be avoided and conversely we can determine the node types from the macros.